Aerospace jamboree on tenterhooks over F-35 fighter, Airbus jet revamp

 While the world’s largest aerospace event is traditionally a cauldron for new technology and dazzling flying displays, technical problems forced the F-35 Joint Strike Fighter to withdraw from a warm-up event and Farnborough’s aircraft list is already crossed through with several high-profile no-shows.

-The July 14-20 gathering will go ahead without the brand-new Bombardier (BBDb.TO) CSeries or popular Russian fighter displays.
+The July 14-20 jamboree will go ahead without the brand-new Bombardier CSeries or popular Russian fighter displays.
 Qatar Airways has withdrawn its Airbus A380 superjumbo, saying the still undelivered plane is not yet ready.

-At the July 11-13 Royal International Air Tattoo (RIAT) in England, visitors were disappointed after Lockheed Martin Corp’s (LMT.N) F-35 fighter jet failed to make the military air show.
+At the Royal International Air Tattoo (RIAT) in England on Friday, visitors were disappointed after Lockheed Martin Corp’s F-35 fighter jet failed to make the military air show.

 An engine fire has triggered a fleetwide grounding of the Pentagon’s newest warplane – and the world’s single most expensive weapons program - but officials are still hoping the stealth fighter will be cleared to fly at Farnborough.